Burt Reynolds Dead at 82

 In addition to his Best Actor in a Supporting Role Oscar nomination in 1998, Burt was able to win an Emmy and Golden Globe award for his role in Evening Shade.

-Most recently, he was working on various upcoming projects including the movies Defining Moments and Once Upon a Time in Hollywood with Brad Pitt and Leonardo DiCaprio.
+And most recently, he was working on various upcoming projects including the movies Defining Moments and Once Upon a Time in Hollywood with Brad Pitt and Leonardo DiCaprio.

-Burt is survived by his son Quinton who he adopted with Loni Anderson when he was just three days old.
+Burt is survived by his son Quinton who the actor adopted with Loni Anderson when he was just three days old.

 Our thoughts and prayers go out to Burt's family during this difficult time.